-Both of these settings indicate an incorrect setting with the type of request.
+Both settings indicate an incorrect setting with the type of request.
 For example:

-- a partial port, but it's actually a full port; or
+- a partial port, but it is actually a full port; or

 - a full port was requested, but you are leaving numbers behind, thus it should be a partial port.

 Resolution: The request must be updated to a partial/full port, depending on rejection.
 If you plan on leaving numbers behind with the provider, but you are porting the BTN (the main number on the account), you need to provide a new BTN to keep the account intact with the provider.
 The new BTN needs to be a number that already exists on the same account.
 We can talk you through this if you were to face this issue.